Andre Mintze

-Andre Mintze (born September 10, 1998) is an American football outside linebacker for the DC Defenders of the XFL.
+Andre Mintze (born September 10, 1998) is an American football linebacker for the DC Defenders of the United Football League (UFL).
 He played college football for the Vanderbilt Commodores.

 College career

 Mintze was a member of the Vanderbilt Commodores for five seasons, redshirting his true freshman season.
 He finished his collegiate career with 75 tackles, 17 tackles for loss, and 8.5 sacks with three forced fumbles and one fumble recovery in 43 games played.

 Professional career

 Denver Broncos

-Mintze signed with the Denver Broncos as an undrafted free agent on May 1, 2021, shortly after the conclusion of the 2021 NFL Draft.
+Mintze signed with the Denver Broncos as an undrafted free agent on May 1, 2021, shortly after the conclusion of the 2021 NFL draft.
 He made the Broncos' 53-man roster out of training camp.
-He was placed on injured reserve on October 19, 2021 with a hamstring injury.
+He was placed on injured reserve on October 19, 2021, with a hamstring injury.
 He was activated on January 1, 2022.
 He was waived on May 12, 2022.

 Minnesota Vikings

 Mintze signed with the Minnesota Vikings on June 13, 2022.
 He was released on August 16, 2022.